cloudfoundry-attic/oss-docs/bosh/tutorial/end_to_end_on_vsphere.md

 *Hint: In the case where you get JSON 404 errors when you try to use vmc to target your api, the best course of action is to use `bosh ssh` to connect to your router VM.
 The file `router.log` will likely show you if the router bound itself to a different IP address.
 This is indicative of possible configuration errors in your deployment manifest and/or problems with your external DNS configuration.
 More [here](https://github.com/cloudfoundry/vcap/issues/37).*

+*What is the URL for the target?
+This is specified in the deployment manifest under the cc: component.
+It is given as the srv_api_uri: property.

+*Where do you specify 'yourdomain.com' in the deployment?
+In the deployment manifest, there is a `domain: ` property.
+Put your domain here.

+*Do you need DNS configured for your CF instance?
+Yes.
+The easiest way to set this up is with a wildcard DNS entry that points to your domain.
+The router component of CF will take care of routing requests to the correct apps.

 # Summary #

 In this tutorial, we installed the BOSH CLI, deployed a Micro BOSH instance, used Micro BOSH to deploy BOSH (inception,) and used BOSH to deploy a cloud application platform.